Our purpose is:

 In an unprecedented approach, we’re developing ‘one Leeds workforce’ across the health and care sector.

-The vision is that through a pioneering Health and Care Academy, around 57,000 staff will have the best skills founded upon the best research and evidence, to care for and empower the people of Leeds.
+The vision is that through a pioneering Health and Care Academy, around 57,000 staff will have the best skills founded upon the best research and evidence, to care for the people of Leeds.